minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Deck: a class that contains cards

 In this lab, a Deck will be a standard deck of hearts, diamonds, clubs and spades, with values Ace through King.
-It will have methods to shuffle, and to deal one card out of the deck:
+It will have two methods: one to shuffle, and one to deal a card out of the deck:

 ![A UML representation of the Deck class, containing a cards attribute, which is a list of Card objects and two methods, one called shuffle and one called deal. both take no arguments.](deck_class.png)

+Before writing those methods, declare the class and add an initializer.

 **Add** a declaration for the `Deck` class to your code.
 Then, **add** an initializer.
-The initializer doesn't take any arguments besides `self`, because a `Deck` will always be the same.
+The initializer for this class doesn't take any arguments besides `self`, because a `Deck` will always be the same.

 The initializer is a good place for default values.
 Let us provide you with the declarations of two important attributes for this class: